Sahityaaryan/Exet/README.md

 ## Features

-1. Handles the exe files for the cpp and c langauge in a single folder "exetFiles" so that your workspace will look clear and consistent
+1. Handles the exe files for the C++ and C langauge in a single folder "exetFiles" so that your workspace will look clear and consistent
-2. Handles the class files for the java langauge in a single folder "exetClasses" so that your workspace will look clear and consistent
+2. Handles the class files for the Java langauge in a single folder "exetClasses" so that your workspace will look clear and consistent
 3. Handles the emittedJs files for the typescript in a single folder "exetEmittedJsFiles" to make your workspace clear and consistent
 4. Run code per filename
 5. Support REPL by running code in Integrated Terminal (default)